 SUMMARY OF POSITION

-POSITION: Instructor (“Teaching Artist”) – CCT Theatre360 Summer Camps
+POSITION: Instructor (“Teaching Artist”)

-IMMEDIATE SUPERVISOR: Summer Program Coordinator
+IMMEDIATE SUPERVISOR: Arts Education Coordinator

 ESSENTIAL JOB RESPONSIBILITIES • Leading classes in basic theatre curriculum in fun and engaging ways • Lesson planning • Utilizing strong and confident classroom management skills • A love for the arts and working with young people • The ability to differentiate instruction for a variety of ability/skill levels and experience • Working cooperatively with other instructors • Communicating with students, parents/caregivers, and colleagues • Advising students individually on independent projects on articulating and accomplishing learning goals • Maintaining a positive and nurturing classroom environment